Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Methodology

 \subsection{Hypothesis Analysis}

-Suppose a set of reverse-engineered images $\boldsymbol{z}_y \in \mathcal{Z}$, each corresponding to a single class, is generated via model inversion.
+Suppose a set of artificial mental images $\mathcal{Z}$ is generated via model inversion.
+For each class $y$, multiple artificial mental images $\boldsymbol{z}_y$ may be generated through repeated inversion trials.
 Typically, each image reflects the features of samples belonging to a certain class $y \in \mathcal{Y}$.
 For the target backdoor class, the features of the trigger may also manifest themselves in the corresponding image.
 The likelihood that a hypothetical pattern reflects the feature of the actual trigger can be quantified by assessing its impact on a set of normative data.
 With some prior knowledge acquired from historical data, we can further infer the probability that the current machine is in an infected state based on the likelihood of the most plausible hypothesis.
+The hypothesis analysis process is outlined in Algorithm~\ref{alg:h_analysis}.